Timothy Brown (actor): Acting career

-Brown used the name "Timothy Brown" as an actor, to make it easier to distinguish him from Jim Brown, the Cleveland Browns running back who also became an actor.
+Brown used the name "Timothy Brown" as an actor to more clearly distinguish himself from Jim Brown, the Cleveland Browns running back who also became an actor.

 Brown's acting career began while he was still an active player, with a guest appearance on the Season 3 premiere of The Wild Wild West as Clint Cartwheel in the episode titled "The Night of the Bubbling Death", which originally aired on September 8, 1967.

-Following his retirement from the NFL, he became a full-time actor, appearing in such films as MASH (1970), Sweet Sugar (1972), Black Gunn (1972), Bonnie's Kids (1973), Girls Are for Loving (1973), Dynamite Brothers (1974), Nashville (1975), Zebra Force (1976), Black Heat (1976), Gus (1976) and Midnight Ride (1990).
+After retiring from the NFL, he became a full-time actor, appearing in such films as MASH (1970), Sweet Sugar (1972), Black Gunn (1972), Bonnie's Kids (1973), Girls Are for Loving (1973), Dynamite Brothers (1974), Nashville (1975), Zebra Force (1976), Black Heat (1976), Gus (1976) and Midnight Ride (1990).
 He also appeared in a half-dozen episodes of the first season of the M*A*S*H television series as Dr. Oliver Harmon "Spearchucker" Jones, but was dropped from the show.
-While it was reported that was due to the producers learning there were no African American surgeons serving in Korea during the Korean War (which in fact was not true), the producers said it was due to not feeling they could come up with meaningful stories involving that character when they were concentrating on writing stories about the characters Hawkeye and Trapper John.
+While it was reported that was due to the producers learning there were no African American surgeons serving in Korea during the Korean War, the producers said it was due to not feeling they could come up with meaningful stories involving that character when they were concentrating on writing stories about the characters Hawkeye and Trapper John.
 Along with Gary Burghoff, G. Wood, and Corey Fischer, he is one of only four actors who appeared in both the original MASH movie and the spin-off television series.

-He made three guest appearances in the 1960s–1970s TV show Adam-12 and appeared in a Season 1 episode of The Mary Tyler Moore Show.
+He made three guest appearances in the 1960s–1970s TV show Adam-12 and appeared in a Season 1 episode of The Mary Tyler Moore Show with opposite guest star and previous MASH co-star John Schuck.
+Both played retired NFL players vying for a job as a sportscaster.

 Music

-1960s
+1950s and 60s

-Brown began singing when he was attending Ball State College.
-He also took up tap dancing.
+Brown began singing when he was attending Ball State.
+He performed in a band called 'Timmy Brown and the Thunderbirds'.
+His band included three white students at a time when interracial bands were quite rare.

-In 1962, Brown recorded with Imperial Records (Travis Music Co. & Rittenhouse Music, Inc.) "I Got Nothin' But Time" and "Silly Rumors".
+In 1962, Brown recorded with Imperial Records (Travis Music Co. & Rittenhouse Music, Inc.) "I Got Nothin' But Time" and "Silly Rumors" while still in the NFL.
 The songs were written by N. Meade and V. McCoy and produced and arranged by Jerry Ragavoy.

 In 1964, he headed a stage show at the Steel Pier in Atlantic City, New Jersey.
-When his part of the show came up, Brown backed by a nine piece orchestra started off with "What'd I Say.
+When his part of the show came up, Brown, backed by a nine-piece orchestra, started with "What'd I Say.
 Other songs he performed were "Do You Want to Know a Secret", "This Land Is Your Land", and "I've Got a Secret".
 He made a guest appearance on I've Got a Secret, during which he sang a song of the same name.

 1970s

 In addition to appearing in the 1975 film Nashville, his vocals appeared on the soundtrack.

-Brown made a brief appearance on a 1970 episode of The Mary Tyler Moore Show ("Keep Your Guard Up"), opposite guest star and previous MASH co-star John Schuck.
-Both played retired NFL players vying for a job as sportscaster.